It’s possible to simply reverse type 2 diabetes.1 There are only two things you need to do.

 Doesn’t it seem self-evident that we should avoid foods that raise blood sugars because they will eventually be absorbed into the body?
 The optimum strategy is to eat little or no refined carbohydrates.

 Too much dietary protein is also converted into glucose by the body.
 Therefore, you should avoid eating too much protein as this, too will only add sugar to the body.
 Protein shakes, protein bars, and protein powders should all be avoided.
-Instead focus on eating lots of vegetables and natural healthy fats.
+Instead focus on eating lots of vegetables and natural healthy fats and a moderate amount of natural proteins.

 Dietary fat, long shunned for its purported effect of causing heart disease, is back.
 Natural fats, such as found in avocado, nuts and olive oil are well known to have healthy effects on both heart disease and diabetes.
 The Mediterranean diet, high in natural fats, is well accepted to be a healthy diet.